SophieDeBenedetto/action-cable-blog-post/README.md

 We'll also assume that our routes and controllers are up and running.
 A user can log in with a username, visit a chatroom and create new messages via a form on the chatroom's show page.

-So, the `#show` action of the Chatrooms Controller sets up both a `@chatroom` instance as well as a new, empty `@message` instance that will be used to build our form for a new message, on the chatroom's show page:
+Accordingly, the `#show` action of the Chatrooms Controller sets up both a `@chatroom` instance as well as a new, empty `@message` instance that will be used to build our form for a new message, on the chatroom's show page:

 ```ruby
 # app/controllers/chatrooms_controller.rb